aallbrig/test-gamelift-unity-plugin-sample-game/README.md

 __Note:__ On a failed test, the game client app will be in "not responding" state.
 Open activity monitor and force close the application to be able to restart.

+__Note:__ Sometimes when rebuilding the game client, in the build folder will appear `GameLiftServerRuntimeSettings.yaml` instead of `GameLiftAnywhereClientSettings.yaml`.
+When I start the game client with the `GameLiftServerRuntimeSettings.yaml` file will result in errors in the game client.
+Given I'm building the game client using a build script (see `BuildBuilder.cs` file), I'm uncertain why one file or the other shows up, lol.
+I confirmed that the `GameLiftClientSettings` scriptable object still has the "Use GameLift Anywhere" checkmark checked.